Seiobo There Below: 233. Where You'll Be Looking

 The first sentence concerns how his coworkers view Monsieur Chaivagne, a 32-year veteran Louvre museum guard who watches the Venus de Milo every day.
 He is inscrutable and peculiar in his satisfaction and desire to guard one of the museum's most popular works.

 The second sentence describes how Monsieur Chaivagne would speak to an inquisitive visitor.
 While giving the statue's history, Chaivagne tries to impress the importance of Praxiteles, the original sculptor, whose work is copied into the Venus de Milo.
 No one knows what the original sculpture looked like, let alone the Venus de Milo in its original form.

 In the third sentence, Chaivagne is musing to himself while soaking his feet at home and looking at images of the sculpture.
-He thinks about what he would might like to speak to someone, but doesn't.
+He thinks about what he would like to say to someone, but doesn't.
 He is empty inside, like all other things are empty in light of the work.
-He imagines a coworker or scholar pressing him on what he sees in the Venus, and considers that he does not see the copy, beautiful as it is, but sees Praxiteles's work through it.
+He imagines a coworker or scholar pressing him on what he sees in the Venus, and considers that he does not see the copy, beautiful as it is, but sees Praxiteles' work through it.
 He sees the goddess herself through all these copies responding to Praxiteles' original conjuring.
 He even briefly lets himself imagine that the world has changed so much that we couldn't recognize any new discoveries about this dead god.

-Chaivagne's worries disappear overnight, in the fourth sentence, and he resumes his post in the corner of the room with the Venus, unmoving like the statue itself.
-He looks at the visitors, and looks at the goddess's eyes, not where she's looking, thinking of Praxiteles.
+Chaivagne's worries disappear overnight in the fourth sentence, and he resumes his post in the corner of the room with the Venus, unmoving like the statue itself.
+He looks at the visitors, and looks at the goddess' eyes, not where she's looking, thinking of Praxiteles.

 377. Private Passion

-This chapter, with few exceptions of audience reaction, is an unnamed architect giving a lecture called "A Century and a Half of Heaven" to six old women and two old men at a village library.
+This chapter, with a few exceptions concerning audience reaction, is told from the point of view of an unnamed architect giving a lecture called "A Century and a Half of Heaven" to six old women and two old men at a village library.
 He describes how he first fell in love with Baroque music: "Si Piangete Pupille Dolente" by Caldara was playing over a coworker's radio.
 To him, Baroque music is the peak of all music, which has only been attacked in the intervening years by Romantic sensibilities which take away its perfection.
 His bombastic style mesmerizes and exhausts the curious audience as he vacillates between obscure reviews of individual pieces to grand statements about Bach and St. Matthew's Passion.
 He leaves them in a daze, shouting a line from the Passion as he leaves: "mein Jesu, gute Nacht!"